What you need to know as a

 Unprecedented challenges for small businesses

-The worldwide COVID-19 pandemic is a quickly changing, uncertain situation.
+The worldwide COVID-19 pandemic continues to be a quickly changing, uncertain situation.
 It presents an unprecedented challenge for you as a business owner to keep yourself and your staff healthy, and your business running as smoothly as possible.

 We’re here to help.
 Keep reading for tips on how stay in touch with your customers, find out your business credit score, how to keep your business health in check, and more.
 Of course, financing for your business may be on your mind – in addition to your financing options with OnDeck, there are also emergency funding sources available from the Australian government.
 Learn more below.

 The government has provided stimulus packages that are helpful for small businesses in a number of ways.
 Some state governments have also provided additional support.
 Read here to get all the information about all the stimulus packages that have been announced by central as well as state government.

 It’s been a tough few months for Australian businesses, and the SME community has had to come to terms with some very challenging COVID-19 lockdowns.
 But for most states there is light at the end of the tunnel.
 This is your guide to how restrictions are being eased or, in some cases, tightened at a Federal level – and how the rules apply to your state/territory.
 We’ll continue to update the details as the situation changes.

 We’ve been blown away by the entrepreneurship we’ve seen from SMEs pivoting their expertise into new opportunities.
 Whether it’s an outdoor event staging firm reassigning its tradies to carve out wooden desks or a yoga company taking its downward dogs online, inventive SMEs are determined to thrive rather than survive COVID-19.
 Read some of their stories here.